jschnab/pyms-plot/README.md

 ## Generate and save a figure
 * Select the graphical parameters you want by ticking options in menus "Group by" and "Color".

 * Click on the "Process" menu and click on "Analyze csv file", it will open a pop-up and you can browse your file.
-It expects to see "Genotype" or "genotype" as a column header, the rest is detected automatically.

 * Click on the "File" menu and point on "Save as" to display the file type choice.
 Click on the file extension name to save your file in the same folder as your csv file.
 If you generate several figures by clicking on "Analyze csv file" several times, it will save the last figure generated.